-All of the above is about the input signal chain though, and if you can afford it, I think that is definitely the best place to spend money on analog gear.
+Everything I discussed above is about the input signal chain though, and if you can afford it, I think that is definitely the best place to spend money on analog gear.
 When it comes to the actual recording medium however, it’s another story.

-I don’t have a strong opinion in the matter as I never got to spend much time with a high quality analog multichannel recorder and thus only have significant experience with the sound of digital recording.
+I don’t have a strong opinion on the matter as I never got to spend much time with a high quality analog multichannel recorder and thus only have significant experience with the sound of digital recording.
 What I do know though, is that good multichannel analog tape machines are very expensive.
 Especially the ones that can handle 24 tracks or more.
-Additionally, the tape medium itself is getting more and more expensive, since as demand has gone down, the economy of scale no longer keeps the prices down.
+Additionally, the tape medium itself is getting more and more expensive, since, as demand has gone down, the economies of scale no longer keep prices down.
 Many manufacturers have gone out of business and the few that remain basically serve a niche market and charge accordingly.
-Maintaining and keeping an analog machine alive is another serious issue.
+Maintaining and keeping these analog machines alive is another challenge.

 Today, even people that totally prefer the sound of analog tape might use it only to record selected elements, such as a drum kit, and when it has been recorded, they usually transfer it straight over to digital as they listen back.
 Why would they do that?
 Well, that brings us to digital recording technology.

 The first digital recorders didn’t sound all that great.
 The reason for that was partly because digital storage was expensive, as was processing power, which led to the use of low bit rates and sample rates, (to use less data) and partly because the AD-converters and filters that comes (or would come) with them were new and hadn’t yet matured as a technology.